Compliance Automation

 Automated response

-Manual review for higher-risk findings.
-Production IAM changes require human investigation.
+- Manual review for high-risk findings.
+Production IAM changes, network policy changes, and crypto config require human eyes before reverting.

 Operating compliance automation